gamesedu/zx_htm2tap/README.md

 gamesedu/zx_mce2tap
 -BUG : bas2tap : < (greater) takes it as start of TAG!!! (zmakebas seems better)

+NOTE 1: This is a modification of one of my other scripts.
+NOTE 2: Use this on LOCAL server ONLY.
+This is designed for local LAN use and NOT with web security in mind!
+NOTE 3: handle_submit.php : uncomment the correct line for 32bit or 64 bit versions.

 # commands
 ./zmakebas b.bas -o b2.tap